← All case studies

 The Challenge

 Chester Hill Station serves a community with a complex socioeconomic profile and a significant volume of recorded security incidents.
-The station was undergoing a major accessibility upgrade, but the works boundary did not cover all areas — boundary fencing, gates, and pedestrian plazas sat outside scope.
 Core42 was brought in mid-stream to take over from another consultant’s concept-stage assessment and carry the security advisory through detailed design, inheriting an existing risk register and reconciling it with updated threat intelligence.

 Our Approach

 Core42 reviewed the inherited risk register against updated crime data and current threat intelligence, adding new risks where the original register lacked granularity and re-scoring existing risks against the updated evidence base.
-A full quantitative blast risk assessment — using probabilistic methods and Value of Statistical Life analysis — established that explosive attack was not a credible design basis threat, preventing the project from absorbing disproportionate blast engineering costs.
+A quantitative risk assessment of top-end threat scenarios — using probabilistic methods and Value of Statistical Life analysis — established that these were not credible design basis threats, preventing the project from absorbing disproportionate protective design costs.
 CPTED analysis was embedded directly within the risk assessment and requirements documents rather than produced as a standalone report, ensuring designers received spatial guidance as part of their security requirements.

 What We Delivered